Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     silent:1b, //When set, makes no spawn sound for this item.
 Default = 0b. id:"boo_b_hatch", //ID of this boo.
 Default = none. name:'{"translate":"..."}', //Name of this boo.
-Default = '{"translate":"luigis_mansion:entity.boo"}' room:X, //Room number that this boo is in.
-Default = 0 can_attack:1b, //Whether or not this boo can attack.
+Default = '{"translate":"luigis_mansion:entity.boo"}' can_attack:1b, //Whether or not this boo can attack.
 Default = 0b show_health:1b, //Whether or not this boo shows health and is affected by the poltergust.
 Default = 1b happy:1b, //Whether or not this toad is happy and not crying.
 Default = 0b